Thermo Fisher pledges to fix glitch in drug analysis software

-LONDON, Nov 3 (Reuters) - Thermo Fisher Scientific has pledged to correct a glitch in software used to analyse data from clinical drug trials within “four to eight weeks”, after independent experts highlighted a potential for errors.
+LONDON (Reuters) - Thermo Fisher Scientific has pledged to correct a glitch in software used to analyze data from clinical drug trials within “four to eight weeks”, after independent experts highlighted a potential for errors.

 As Reuters reported exclusively last month, a problem with the U.S. company’s Kinetica software package triggered concerns about the reliability of tests used to win approval for some drugs, particularly generic copies of original medicines.